 Saute' ham and green onions in margarine.
 Add beaten eggs and cook until soft curds form.
 Stir in mushrooms and cheese sauce (which has been prepared as any basic white sauce).

 Recipe for Egg and Sausage Casserole.
 Place bread crumbs in greased 9x13 inch pan.
 Sprinkle with cheese.
 Add browned sausage.
-Blend eggs, 2 1/2 cups milk and mustard.
-Pour over ingredients in pan.
-Refrigerate several hours or overnight.

 Saute' onion, green pepper and mushrooms in butter and remove from pan.
 Beat eggs until frothy and add milk.
 Scramble in pan with onion, pepper and mushrooms but allow to remain very moist.